From amu to u: The Story of the Atomic Mass Unit

 The First Standards: Two Types of “amu”

-1. The “Chemical” amu
+The “Chemical” amu

-2. The “Physical” amu
+The “Physical” amu

 The Resolution: The Unified Atomic Mass Unit (u)

 The modern standard is based on the isotope carbon-12 (12C).
-The unified atomic mass unit (u) is formally defined as: \[ \begin{align*} 1~\mathrm{u} &= \frac{1}{12}~\times~\text{mass of one neutral } {}^{12}\text{C atom in its ground state} \end{align*} \] The definition specifies “neutral” (including all 6 electrons) and “ground state” (lowest energy configuration) because, via E = mc², even the small binding energy of electrons contributes measurably to an atom’s mass.
+The unified atomic mass unit (u) is formally defined as: \[ \begin{align*} 1~\mathrm{u} &= \frac{1}{12}~\times~\text{mass of one neutral } {}^{12}\text{C atom in its ground state} \end{align*} \] The definition specifies “neutral” (including all 6 electrons) and “ground state” (lowest energy configuration) to ensure that every laboratory in the world measures exactly the same quantity.
+These conditions matter because, via E = mc², even small differences in energy configuration correspond to tiny differences in mass.

 This new unit is also officially named the Dalton (Da) in honor of John Dalton.
 The terms are synonymous: 1 u ≡ 1 Da.
+In practice, u is more common in physics and general chemistry, while Da (and its multiple kDa) is standard in biochemistry and mass spectrometry.

-In absolute terms, 1 u = 1.660 539 068 92 × 10−27 kg (CODATA 2022).
-Before 2019, this value was defined so that one mole of 12C atoms had a mass of exactly 12 grams.
-Since the 2019 SI redefinition, the mole is instead defined by fixing Avogadro’s number exactly (6.022 140 76 × 1023).
-As a result, 12 grams of 12C now contains very nearly (but not exactly) one mole of atoms.
-The difference is negligible for all practical purposes (roughly 1 part in 1010).
+Before 2019, the definitions of the amu and the mole were linked so that one mole of 12C atoms had a mass of exactly 12 grams.
+The 2019 SI redefinition broke that exact link by fixing Avogadro’s number to an exact value (6.022 140 76 × 1023).
+As a result, 12 grams of 12C now contains very nearly, but not exactly, one mole of atoms.
+The discrepancy is roughly 1 part in 109, negligible for any practical calculation.
+See The Mole: The Story of a Number for the full story.

 Summary and Modern Usage